-In Rogers Health and Rehabilitation Center, 12.45% Percentage of Patients
+In Rogers Health and Rehabilitation Center, 6.9% of Patients

 Ability to Keep Residents Mobile

-In Rogers Health and Rehabilitation Center, 14.17% Percentage of Residents
+In Rogers Health and Rehabilitation Center, 10.52% of Residents

-This metric measures the percent of long-term stay patients that remained mobile levels.
-Many in the industry argue that mobility is vital to patients well-being.
+Measures the percentage of long-term residents that maintained mobility.
+Many in the industry argue that mobility is critical to residents' mental and physical health.

 Short-term Care: Rehospitalizations

-In Rogers Health and Rehabilitation Center, 14.17 Percentage of Residents Rehospitalized
+In Rogers Health and Rehabilitation Center, 10.52% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Rogers Health and Rehabilitation Center, 12.98 Percentage of Patients
+In Rogers Health and Rehabilitation Center, 13.29% of Patients

-This tells you the number of emergency room visits per thousand days of short-term patient care.
-There is usually a correlation between keeping patients out of the emergency room and the quality of care.
+This indicates the number of emergency room visits per thousand days of short-term patient care.
+There is a correlation between reduced emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Rogers Health and Rehabilitation Center, 77.49% Percentage of Resident
+In Rogers Health and Rehabilitation Center, 89.84% of Resident

 Scores for Rogers, AR